The Outpatient Department includes a number of clinics which are held across our three hospital sites.

 For some appointments we use a combination of text and automated voice reminders which will contact you seven days before your appointment to remind you of the hospital, date and time you should attend.
 You will be able to confirm attendance or whether you would like to cancel or rearrange your appointment.
 Ensure that your contact details are correct to take full advantage of the service.

-You should have received a letter with an appointment date and details of where to go when you arrive at the hospital.
-Please remember to check which hospital you should attend.
+Before setting off for your appointment, please check your appointment latter for the date and details of where to go when you arrive at the hospital.
+Please remember to check which hospital you are due to attend.